zdengao/hkust-5017-blockchain-group12-DENG-LIU/README.md

-# Basic Sample Hardhat Project
+# HKUST-5017-blockchain Project-Artport NFT market

 This project is based on Hardhat frame.
 It includes the contracts and web pages.